Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Time scales in the nonequilibrium thermodynamic description of stochastic dynamics

 \subsection{Free energy balance equation}

 For stochastic mechanical systems in contact with a heat bath, entropy is not the appropriate equilibrium thermodynamic potential, free energy is.
 In classical thermodynamics, the difference between entropy and free energy is the mean internal energy.
-This is reflected in the generalized free energy $F=F[f_{\alpha}]$ defined by
+This is reflected in the generalized free energy (also called non-adiabatic entropy \cite{seifert-review}, Kullback–Leibler divergence or relative entropy \cite{BL55,CT05}) $F=F[f_{\alpha}]$ defined by